 Now for a waterer.
-Not a nipple waterer, I will get to that later, but just a simple oil pan bucket waterer.
+Not a nipple waterer (click here to read how to make one of those) but just a simple oil pan bucket waterer.
 The picture below shows one that is done from the top instead of the bottom.
-You would simply drill the holes at the top of the bucket instead of the bottom, fill the bucket full of water then flip it over.
-That design is handy for if you need to take your bucket over to a source of water and then bring it back to the coop full of water using the handle to carry it.
-A bottom hole bucket is handy for when your water hose reaches the waterer, this way you can just pop the lid and fill it up.
-For both top and bottom hole waterers, make sure that you have “gasket seal lid” for your bucket, which is air tight, this is important as the waterer won’t work without an airtight lid.
+You would simply drill the holes at the top of the bucket instead of the bottom well below the lip of the oil pan, fill the bucket full of water, top it with the oil pan, then flip it over.
+This design is handy for if you need to take your bucket over to a source of water and then bring it back to the coop full of water using the handle to carry it.
+A bottom hole design is handy for when your water hose reaches the coop, this way you can just pop the lid off and fill it up.
+For this design, make sure that you have “gasket seal lid” for your bucket, which is air tight, this is very important as the waterer won’t work right without an airtight lid.

-- (1) 5 Gallon bucket with gasket seal lid (the pickle buckets I get come with gasket lids).
+- (1) 5 Gallon bucket with gasket or gamma seal lid (the used pickle buckets I get come with gasket lids).